Diabetes

 Can Ozempic Be the Ultimate Weight Loss Solution or a Source of Problems?

-Russian You have probably heard about Ozempic from various sources, including influencers and celebrities.
-This medication has become a hot topic of discussion on social media, television shows, and interviews.
-Celebrities often share their weight loss secrets, and Ozempic is frequently mentioned among them.
-However, don’t forget about the possibility of paid promotions.
-In the world of show business, mentioning specific medications on stage or in the media can be part of a carefully ...
+You’ve probably heard about Ozempic from multiple sources — both influencers and celebrities.
+This medication has become a hot topic across social media, TV shows, and interviews.
+Stars often share their weight loss secrets, and Ozempic frequently makes the list.

 Your Gut Microbiota Holds The Key To Better Health, Part 1

-Russian The gut microbiota is a complex ecosystem of microorganisms, including bacteria, viruses, fungi, and parasites, that inhabit the human gastrointestinal tract.
-The number of microbes in the human body is about 39 trillion, slightly exceeding the number of our own cells.
-However, their genetic material is significantly richer and has a profound impact on bodily functions.
-The microbiota performs many key functions such as aiding in digestion, synthesizing vitamins, protecting a...
+Gut Microbiota is a complex ecosystem of microorganisms, including bacteria, viruses, fungi, and parasites, that inhabit the human intestinal tract.
+The number of microbes in the human body is estimated to be around 39 trillion, slightly exceeding the number of human cells.
+However, their genetic material is much richer and has a profound impact on bodily functions.

 SIBO: What Lies Behind the Condition Mistaken for a Disease, Part 1

-Russian SIBO (Small Intestinal Bacterial Overgrowth) is a condition in which bacteria that normally exist in small amounts in the small intestine or are present in the large intestine begin to proliferate in the small intestine.
-SIBO disrupts the normal digestion of food and absorption of nutrients.
-Symptoms of SIBO include bloating, abdominal pain, diarrhea, or constipation.
-However, it is not just discomfort—SIBO can significantly impact quality of life, causing chronic fatigue, s...
+SIBO (Small Intestinal Bacterial Overgrowth) is a condition where bacteria that are normally present in small amounts in the small intestine—or that typically reside in the large intestine—begin to proliferate in the small intestine.
+SIBO disrupts normal digestion and nutrient absorption.

 EBV and Autoimmune Reactions: The Truth About Epstein–Barr Virus